aurowallet/test-zkapp/README.md

 **ui**

-Code for interaction between zkApp and Auro wallet.
+Code for interaction between zkApp and Auro Wallet.